populse/populse_db/docs/source/index.rst

 Populse_db is organized in *collections* and *documents*.
 A document is a JSON object represented by a dictionary in Python.
 A collection is a named container in which documents can be stored.
-Internally, collections correponds to database tables and documents are stored in table rows (one document per row).
+Internally, collections corresponds to database tables and documents are stored in table rows (one document per row).
 But  populse_db can hide this internal database stuff.
 The only thing user must do isto declare its collections if it uses an empty database.